 submit two letters of recommendation;

 submit a personal statement (an academic writing sample is not required), the preferred length for personal statements is 1000 words.

 Admission to the program must ultimately be approved by the Executive Committee.

 Please consult the Graduate Center website for upcoming admissions deadlines and requirements.
 Prospective students may apply using these application instructions and forms.

 **As of April 2013, the GRE is no longer required as part of the application for the MALS program.**

-Students must select one of the twenty-two tracks of study and complete the associated core course requirements for that track.
+Students must select one of the twenty-one tracks of study and complete the associated core course requirements for that track.
 Electives may be selected from any of the courses offered in the MALS program or the Graduate Center.

 A maximum of 12 credits earned prior to matriculation to MALS may be accepted.
 In order to be eligible for transfer, the courses must be comparable to courses offered by the PhD programs at the Graduate Center and must have been completed with a grade of B or higher.
 Courses in creative or professional writing are not eligible for transfer credit.